helenclx/BellaBuffs-PHPMailer/README.md

 This BellaBuffs fork has been tested with PHP 8.2 on InfinityFree's free hosting and PHP 8.3 on Hostinger's Premium Shared Hosting.

 ## New Features
-* Integrate PHPMailer for the email sending features, should the fanlisting owner enables these features
+* Integrate PHPMailer for the email sending features, should the fanlisting owner enables these features.
-* Email sending features are enabled by default, but can be disabled in `prefs.php`
+* Email sending features are enabled by default, but can be disabled in `prefs.php`.
-* HTML5 form validation, including E-mail and URL input types and the `required` attribute
+* HTML5 form validation, including E-mail and URL input types and the `required` attribute.
-* Update list of countries
+* Update list of countries.
-* Add a buttons folder (with a placeholder file to enable the folder to be pushed via Git), so users do not need to manually create the folder to store uploaded buttons
+* Add a buttons folder (with a placeholder file to enable the folder to be pushed via Git), so users do not need to manually create the folder to store uploaded buttons.
-* Allows fnalisting members to change their favourites with the update form if favourites field is enabled
+* Allows fanlisting members to change their favourites with the update form if the favourites field is enabled.
+* Check for `https://` in addition to `http://` for potential spam in the comment fields.

 ## Usage Instructions
 1. Download the [latest release pf BellaBuffs-PHPMailer](https://github.com/helenclx/BellaBuffs-PHPMailer/releases/latest) from the GitHub repository.